simonalexanderson/MotoricaDanceDataset/README.md

 # Obtaining the data
-This [data download link](https://kth-my.sharepoint.com/:f:/g/personal/simonal_ug_kth_se/Er4WUEHuAtFHkogXgmaynp0BDMRwHrC9aKmT3BLPxK-T3Q?e=5WMeQ1) contains all BHV files as well as the music with cleared rights (see terms below).
+This [data download link](https://kth-my.sharepoint.com/:f:/g/personal/simonal_ug_kth_se/Er4WUEHuAtFHkogXgmaynp0BDMRwHrC9aKmT3BLPxK-T3Q?e=5WMeQ1) contains all BVH files as well as the music with cleared rights (see terms below).
 Additional music from Session 4 can be downloaded from YouTube using the provided scripts.
 For the pop songs from Session 2, we provide extracted features as Pandas DataFrames in pkl format.
 Processed features for the "Listen, Denoise, Action!" paper are also provided and compatible with our [code release](https://github.com/simonalexanderson/ListenDenoiseAction/).

 # TERMS OF USE
 Please read carefully the following terms and conditions and any accompanying documentation before you download and/or use the Motorica Dance Dataset.
 By downloading and/or using the dataset, you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them. **You also acknowledge that all MUSIC AUDIO has its own Copyright Holders and is not subjected to this license**.
 After downloading the data, you shall at all times be responsible for ensuring that the data is stored securely.